 The final three teams competing in the 2020 Mayo Business Plan Competition have been selected.
-Come see them present during the live final event on Thursday, April 23, 5:00pm, location to be announced.
-This is event is open to the public!
+The Finals will be recorded on April 23, 2020.
+A recording will be made available online.

 “Now in its 8th year, the Mayo Business Plan Competition allows our TCNJ students from across campus to challenge the status quo and develop creative and innovative solutions to real problems and opportunities,” said Competition Chair, Gloria E. Weissbart ’78, SVP, Treasury Management Consultant, Wells Fargo Bank.
 “This year our final three teams displayed passion for their solutions and developed business plans that encompassed the personal aspect of their mission to address problems that are relevant and important to our society.
 The business plan competition at TCNJ is a cornerstone of our commitment to our students’ professional preparedness and entrepreneurial thinking.

 - Brian Fardman ’20 Health & Exercise Science

 Drunk driving is a serious problem that continues to plague our country.
 As educational initiatives, various laws, and strict no tolerance policies have failed to eradicate this problem, alternative solutions must be considered.
 BAC Lock is an innovative approach to increasing self-awareness and staff supervision of intoxicated persons leaving a bar.
 Customers are encouraged to place their keys in our BAC lockers that are guarded with ID scanner and breathalyzer software.
 By checking BAC before leaving the bar, customers become more aware of their alcohol consumption, bar staff become aware of who is leaving their facility, and under what conditions.

 - Arshya Chopra ’22 Accounting

 - Svanik Shirodkar ’22 Computer Science